 Placerville will notify affordable housing providers of options to reduce the up-front cost of fees through information provided at the City's permit counter, a website link, and preapplication meetings.

 Objective: Reduce the initial cost-impact of City fees on affordable housing projects.

-Responsibility: Development Services Department, Planning Commission, City
+Responsibility: Development Services Department, Planning Commission, City by April 2023, Annually

 Council.